 #19.
 The Inner Aisles Are A Money Pit

 The outer sections of the store (produce, fresh meat and dairy) are where you find most of your whole, nutritious food items.
-The maze of the inner aisles contains the majority of processed, sugary, and unhealthy foods (like chips, soda and candy).
+The maze of the inner aisles contains the majority of the store’s sugary, unhealthy and processed food (like chips, soda and candy).